Pash10g/stitch-blockchain/README.md

 					}
 				}
 			]);

+db.pending_blocks.createIndex({index : 1},{unique : true});

 ```
-4. Create a mongodb readOnly user on all databases.
+4. Create a mongodb readWrite user on databases: `transactions`,`assets`.
 Verify that the cluster name in the imported application is associated with your cluster name.
-5. Edit the `main.js` file with the MongoDB credentials created in step 1 and the correct connection string for your Atlas cluster.
+5. Edit the `main.js` file with the MongoDB credentials created in step 1 and the correct connection string for your Atlas cluster/ Stitch appId.
 Run the production of the blocks with:
 ```
+npm install
 node main.js
 ```
+6. Create a stitch email/password credentials through Authentication tab.
+7. Edit the dummy `stitch-blockchain/app.js` application  with your stitch <appId>.
+8. Open the application `stitch-blockchain/mobileendppoint.html` and input the credentials created in step 6.
+The blockchain should now work.